Types of violence within the context of domestic violence

 Special forms of violence

-Various factors at the individual, relationship, community and societal level can put victims at greater or lesser risk.
+Various factors on the individual, relationship, community, and societal level can put victims at greater or lesser risk.
 Certain groups of people are particularly vulnerable to domestic violence and may lack support services.

 Domestic violence can have serious and long-lasting consequences – from immediate and short term to inter-generational effects.
-It can have serious health, social and economic impacts for victims, and their families.
+There can be serious health, social and economic impacts for victims and their families.
 Even though men can also be victims, women experience higher rates of repeated victimisation and are much more likely to be seriously hurt than men (80 vs. 20 %) (Walby & Towers, 2017).
-Further to that, women are more likely to experience higher levels of fear and are more likely to be subjected to coercive and controlling behaviours (Hester, 2013; Myhill, 2017).
+Furthermore, women are more likely to experience higher levels of fear and are more likely to be subjected to coercive and controlling behaviours (Hester, 2013; Myhill, 2017).

 ‘So many people don’t understand what domestic violence is about.
 It’s not all about being beaten up, it’s also not allowing you to see your friends; not allowing you your own money; it’s controlling your life in every possible way; no one can see it.‘